John L. Irwin

 John Irwin is a professor and program chair of mechanical engineering technology in the School of Technology at Michigan Tech.
 His areas of expertise include jig, fixture, and gage design; the design and manufacture of environmental simulation chambers and A/C units for locomotives and mass-transit units; design and testing of residential axial flux alternator turbine systems, and development and training related to open source 3D printing technologies.

-Irwin has been principal investigator on two Michigan Department of Education projects to improve teacher quality through the Educators’ Professional Development Institute Series, which focuses on topics in the physical sciences, and most recently is co-PI another MDE project serving as internal evaluator.
+Irwin has been principal investigator on two Michigan Department of Education projects to improve teacher quality through the Educators’ Professional Development Institute Series, which focuses on topics in the physical sciences, and most recently is co-PI on another MDE project, serving as internal evaluator.
 In addition to advising the Delta Zeta Chapter of the Epsilon Pi Tau Honor Society, Irwin is an active member of several professional organizations: the Society of Manufacturing Engineers, the Association of Technology Management and Applied Engineering, and the American Society of Engineering Educators--Engineering Technology Division.
 Irwin is involved with the Greek community on campus, serving as the faculty advisor for the Sigma Tau Gamma Fraternity.

 - Problem-based learning methods applied in the areas of CAD/CAM